rileyrichard/Red40/README.md

 ## We don't know what we're doing
 ### By: Joystick, Somedude0
 ---
-Red40 is a roguelike top down dungeon crawler where you're a samurai named [REDACTED] who has to fight against [REDACTED].
+Red40 is a roguelike top down game where you're [REDACTED] fighting [REDACTED].

 Fight your way and see if you can make it through alive.
 ---